The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 ## 5.1 Rattling Coils

 One Rattling Coil is generated when using either twinblade combo starter, or from using Serpent’s Ire.
-Rattling Coils are located on the bottom of the Viper’s Sight Gauge.
+Rattling Coils are located on the bottom of the Vipersight Gauge.
 For each Rattling Coil stored, a red gem will light up, with a maximum of three Rattling Coils able to be stored at once.

 ![](/img/jobs/vpr/rattlingcoil.png)